Niharika-bhogathi/Sales-Analysis-Using-Power-BI-/README.md

-# Sales Analysis Using Power BI
+# Sales Insights Dashboard Using Power BI
 This project features a basic sales analysis dashboard created using Power BI.
 The dashboard provides a straightforward overview of key sales metrics, making it easy to visualize and understand sales performance.

 Key Features of the Dashboard: